We are searching for

 Tire pressure sensors work in a few different ways.
 The simplest way these sensors work is by detecting how quickly each tire rotates individually.
 These sensors adjust the pressure level as your tire begins rotating more quickly because the theory is that a less inflated tire must rotate faster to keep pace with the other tires.

-More modern sensors take direct measurements of the air in the tire itself.
+More modern tire sensors take direct measurements of the air in the tire itself.
 When they are functioning, they offer more accurate readings.
 However, these direct tire pressure sensor options suffer from failures more often than indirect sensors do.

 Sometimes the TPMS warning light comes on when your tires are functioning properly.
 At other times the warning light comes on when you have low pressure but does not go off after you inflate your tire.
 When either of these things happens, you can sometimes resolve the issue using the TPMS reset button.
-This specialized button is meant to reset the sensor to test the tire all over again.
+This specialized button is meant to reset the tire sensor to test the tire all over again.

 The reset button is most often under the steering wheel or on the dashboard somewhere.
 If you're experiencing issues with the TPMS, you should reference your vehicle's manual to find out if there is an available reset button, its location, and how to use it.